ansulgupta1988/dynamic-bar-chart-using-html-css-javascript/README.md

+## Introduction
 # dynamic-bar-chart-using-html-css-javascript
-This code allows you to render bar chart using HTML, CSS, Javascript - No Libraries were used
+This code allows you to render bar chart dynamically using HTML, CSS, Javascript - No Libraries were used